Sturgeon Bay, Wisconsin

-Sturgeon Bay is a city in and the county seat of Door County, Wisconsin, United States.
-The population was 9,646 at the 2020 Census.
-The city is well-known regionally for being the largest city of the Door Peninsula, after which the county is named.
+Sturgeon Bay is a city in Door County, Wisconsin, United States, and its county seat.
+The population was 9,646 at the 2020 census.
+Located at the bay of Sturgeon Bay for which it is named, it is the most populous city on the Door Peninsula, a popular Upper Midwest vacation destination.

 History

 The area was originally inhabited by the Ho-Chunk and Menominee.
 The town is known in the Menominee language as Namāēw-Wīhkit, or "bay of the sturgeon".
 The Menominee ceded this territory to the United States in the 1831 Treaty of Washington.
 After that, the area was available for white settlement.

-The community was first recorded as Graham in 1855 but, in 1857, the state legislature organized it as the town of Ottumba.
-Subsequently, the name was reverted to Graham and, in 1860, a petition was submitted to the county board to change the community's name to that of the adjacent bay.
+The community was first recorded as Graham in 1855, but in 1857, the state legislature organized it as the town of Ottumba.
+Subsequently, the name was reverted to Graham, and in 1860, a petition was submitted to the county board to change the community's name to that of the adjacent bay.
 A company of volunteer firefighters was established in 1869.
 In 1874, Sturgeon Bay was incorporated as a village.
 It became a city in 1883, and the police department was founded that year.
-In 1891, Charles Mitchell Whiteside (1854–1924), a member of the Wisconsin Assembly, sponsored a bill that merged the community of Sawyer with Sturgeon Bay.
+In 1891, Charles Mitchell Whiteside, a member of the Wisconsin Assembly, sponsored a bill that merged the community of Sawyer with Sturgeon Bay.

-The city is locally known for the Sturgeon Bay Bridge at Michigan Street, which at the time of its 1931 opening was the second across the bay and carried the former route of WIS 17 (now WIS 42 and WIS 57/78.
+The city is locally known for the Sturgeon Bay Bridge at Michigan Street, which at the time of its 1931 opening was the second across the bay and carried the former route of WIS 17 (now WIS 42 and WIS 57/78).

 Sturgeon Bay was one of a number of cities in the Midwest to assist with production during World War II.
 In 1943, many streets received new names.
 The former names of some streets are stenciled into older sidewalks.